Education Minor Requirements

 There are 3 versions of the core course: Educ W190A, the online version; and Educ 190AC, a hybrid version; and each are 4 units, offered Fall and Spring semesters.
 Both include a project that counts as 1 unit of fieldwork for the Minor.
 Educ W190 is the online version of the core course offered in the summer semester, is only 3 units and does not have the equivalent of 1 unit of fieldwork for the Minor.

 Students must obtain a minimum C grade (2.0 gpa) in the core course for it to count for the Minor.

-Permission Numbers: Enrollment in Educ W190A by permission number is reserved for Education Minor declared upper division students (Juniors and Seniors).
+Permission Numbers: Enrollment by permission number is reserved for Education Minor declared upper division students (Juniors and Seniors).
 These students may reserve a space (permission number) through the Education Minor Advisor.
 First come, first served.
 Actual enrollment by this method does not occur during Phase 1, as permission numbers will be distributed by email at the end of Phase 1, for enrollment during Phase 2.

 Education Minor declared lower division students, who cannot or choose not to enroll via general enrollment, may request from the Education Minor Advisor that their name be added to an internal wait list.
 Students on an internal wait list for a permission number will be contacted if space is available.
 A back up class is recommended.

 General enrollment: All students who want to enroll in the core course, whether Education minor declared or not, are welcome to enroll in the open spaces and/or get on the waitlist.
 Those are limited and tend to be taken quickly during Phase 1.

 All enrolled and wait listed students who want to enroll MUST attend the first class session to retain/obtain enrollment in the class.